msoffsite/Cascade_Backend_Developer_Assessment/README.md

 NOTE: All work for this position is done using .NET Core 3.1, C#, and SQL.

 # Overview
 This exercise is intended to take no longer than 8 hours.
 Please limit the detail of your solution with that time in mind.
 Please include a README with your submission detailing your solution.
-The solution must be COMPLETE and RUNNABLE.
+The solution must be COMPLETE and TESTABLE with test data.
+Make sure to include all necessary scripts and test data.

 ## Data definition